Last Reviewed: April 2025

 Post-stroke:

-The stroke has had less obvious effects like my stamina, my mobility, but also anxiety.
-Having previously commuted large distances, I now develop health-based applications from home, while keeping an eye out for local opportunities.
-To date, I have released four applications, all of which have been aimed at health management and are available as freeware.
+The stroke had less obvious effects like my stamina, my mobility, but also anxiety.
+Having previously commuted large distances, I now develop software from home, for a local consultancy.

-Since the stroke I have also performed voluntary work, which ramped up during the pandemic.
-Note, however, that this blog is a personal blog – I do not speak for anybody else.
+Following the stroke I also performed voluntary work, which ramped up during the COVID pandemic.
+This work ended when I started working again, full-time.

 I always followed politics but mostly avoided getting involved with any political party.
-I once dabbled with the Green Party – I fell out with them eventually but they indicate broadly where my politics lie.
+I once dabbled with the Green Party – I fell out with them eventually but they indicate broadly where my sympathy lies.

 I am happy to say that as my health has improved, I blog more of a pot-pourri of subjects.
-I regularly write creatively, so hopefully you will find something here to your taste.
+I enjoy writing creatively, when time permits, so hopefully you will find something to your taste.
 I try to inject humour into my writing, where I can.
-To this end I also pen a daily limerick – total crap but I hope it raises a smile.

-If you’re still not satisfied, I penned a more detailed biography when I started the blog, in 2017.
-Bear in mind the age if you choose to read.
-I don’t maintain the page.
+I penned a more detailed biography when I started the blog, in 2017.
+Please bear in mind its age if you choose to read.
+I no longer maintain the page.